Middlecon/DBImport/docs/airflow.rst

 ^^^^^^^^^^
 The SQL Sensor executes a SQL query against a Airflow connection.
 The sensor will keep trying as long as the SQL returns 0 rows or while the first column on the first row contains a 0.
 An example would be ``select count(*) from <A TABLE> where last_update > '<A TIMESTAMP>'``.
 If the count returns 0 rows, the sensor will keep on retrying.
 But when it returns rows, it will be marked as successful and the dependent tasks will start.

-The following configureation is available for a SQL Sensor
+The following configurations is available for a SQL Sensor

 ======================= ======================================================================================================================
 sensor_connection       The name of the Airflow connection that will be used to run the SQL.
 Configured under Admin / Connections in Airflow